DPoSign/PoloniexAutoTrader/README.md

 ---------------------------------------

 A WPF dashboard for running automated trading strategies on Poloniex Exchange.
+This is tested and working, but some things have been done to correct async methods from getting incorrect nonce from API.

 ### Usage
 ** Dummy API key loaded to get app running **